nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. A `Set` of currently assigned tags is retrieved from the specified `Person`.
 2. A new `Set` is created using the retrieved `Set`, then tags are deleted and added as necessary.
 3. If there are no issues with adding and deleting, and certain conditions are satisfied, the `Person` will be updated with the new `Set` of tags.
+Any violations of the conditions will result in an error being shown to the user.
+The conditions are as follows:
+    1. All tag names have a maximum character length of 20 alphanumeric characters
+    2. A maximum of 1 Priority tag exists in the `Set` of tags
+    3. A maximum of 1 of each Investment Plan tag exists in the `Set` of tags
+    4. No duplicate tag is added to the `Set`
+    5. No non-existent tag is attempted to be deleted from the 'Set'

 Below is an example usage scenario:

 1. The user launches the application and inputs "tag 1 a/fat d/thin", to add a tag `fat` and delete a tag `thin`